NickGrunert/master-thesis/modules/02_algorithm.typ

         Re-linking.
       ]), <fig:surface_separation:c>,
       caption: [
-        Steps of the Surface Generation
+        Steps of the surface generation
       ],
       show-sub-caption: (num, it) => {
         [#it.body]